James-P-D/PegSolitaire/README.md

 more final stuff
 ```

 Finally, you can also try running our program on the [Try OCAML](https://try.ocamlpro.com/) website.
 It will be *very* slow, and you'll need to comment-out any `input_line stdin` statements as the site does not appear to support user input.
-The site will also think that the application is stuck in an infinite look and attempt to timeout.
+The site will also think that the application is stuck in an infinite loop and attempt to timeout.
 Simply hit the <kbd>10 seconds!</kbd> button to bump-up the timeout:

 ![Screenshot](https://github.com/James-P-D/Peg_solitaire/blob/master/tryocamlwebsite.gif)